August 17th, 2005

 So, my tip for today is for you to develop a mental image of your "Constant Reader".
 Picture the kind of person you want to visit and read your blog (or book, or website, or anything else for that matter) and write with that fictitious person in mind.
 That way the people that stick around are hopefully going to resemble your "Constant Reader" and be "that sort of person".
 Negative comments and nonconstructive feedback obviously comes from "other people"!).

 This entry was posted on Wednesday, August 17th, 2005 at 11:06 and is filed under Random Stuff ....
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.